freesky-edward/blogclub/tech/post/oslo_privsep.md

 # This will overwrite the default capabilitie those are specified in the initialize code.
 capabilities = CAP_SYS_ADMIN, CAP_NET_ADMIN
 ```
-When we execute the privelged command through privsep for the first time, privsep will start up the daemon process with the user, group and
+When we execute the privileged command through privsep for the first time, privsep will start up the daemon process with the user, group and
 capabilities.

 ### Use the privsep context